vanjohnson879/frontline-cloud-doc/content/docs/user/simulations/index.md

 {{< img src="run-table.png" alt="Run table" >}}

-Like the result of the latest run in the <<simulation-table, simulations table>> you have access to the <<logs, logs>> of the run by clicking on the icon:file-alt[] icon and you can sort the table by each columns.
+Like the result of the latest run in the <<simulation-table, simulations table>> you have access to the <<logs, logs>> of the run by clicking on the {{< icon file-alt >}} icon and you can sort the table by each columns.
 The logs are only available for run which are not flagged as "Successful".

-If there is one, You can click on the icon:search[] icon next to the status to display the <<assertions, assertions>> of the run.
+If there is one, You can click on the {{< icon search >}} icon next to the status to display the <<assertions, assertions>> of the run.
 You can delete runs by selecting them and click on the **Delete** button in the action bar above the table.

-You can comment a run by clicking on the icon:comment-alt[] icon on the right side of the table.
+You can comment a run by clicking on the {{< icon comment-alt >}} icon on the right side of the table.

 {{< img src="comment.png" alt="Comment" >}}

-You can also click on the icon:info-circle[] icon to see a snapshot of the run configuration.
+You can also click on the {{< icon info-circle >}} icon to see a snapshot of the run configuration.
 The system properties beginning with `sensitive.` are not displayed.

 {{< img src="snapshot.png" alt="Snapshot" >}}